 Not this or that, but this and that.
 Because one thing is true, it doesn't necessarily follow that the opposite is not also true.
-Up and down, back and forth, move ahead and drop back, no straight staircase to the sky but growth in a kind of spiral: success, success, success, then failure and disappointment, then the struggle to get unstuck and push ahead, to keep on keeping on, and the one who finishes last wins.
+Up & down, back & forth, move ahead & drop back, no straight staircase to the sky but growth in a kind of spiral: success, success, success, then failure & disappointment, then the struggle to get unstuck & push ahead, to keep on keeping on, & the one who finishes last wins.
 Brecht has Galileo say, 'As much of the truth gets through as we push through; we crawl by inches.'

 It is good for actors to get paid.
 It is good for culture to thrive in our communities.
 Commercial theater is good for commerce.
 Non-profit theater is good for art.
 It is good to volunteer.
 It is good to earn a salary.
 A professional actor is someone who gets paid for what she does.
 A professional actor is someone who practices her profession whether she is paid or not.